menu

 Demographics

-The population of Otis - Sandisfield is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 34.99% of adults in Otis - Sandisfield have a bachelor's degree or even advanced degree.
+The education level of Otis - Sandisfield citizens is very high relative to the national average among all cities (21.84%): 34.63% of adults in Otis - Sandisfield have a bachelor's degree or even advanced degree.

 The people who call Otis - Sandisfield home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Otis - Sandisfield residents report their race to be White, followed by Black or African-American.
+The greatest number of Otis - Sandisfield residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Otis - Sandisfield include Irish, Italian, English, German, and French.

 The most common language spoken in Otis - Sandisfield is English.
 Other important languages spoken here include Spanish and Polish.